things to do in birmingham

 How to get there: from Grand Central, the metro takes you to Library in 14 minutes.
 On foot it’s 19 minutes, and by car is 11 minutes.

-4. The Jewellery Quarter
+4. Stroll around the Jewellery Quarter

 An 18th Century church sits in the centre of St. Paul’s Square, and the surrounding area is rejuvenated with Indie stores, trendy bars, chic cafes and art galleries, along with modern Indian, Spanish and Italian eateries.